 Your students have reached a new reading level and are beginning another journey at a new school!
 Woohoo!
 Here are some books that will get them ready and excited for their new chapter in middle school.

-This mystery story begins when Stella and Tom, a pair of siblings, move into their new home in London.
-They notice the neighbor’s elderly dog disappears for long moments of time and he always returns soaking wet.
+This mystery story begins when a pair of siblings named Stella and Tom move into their new home in London.
+They notice the neighbor’s elderly dog disappears for long periods of time and he always returns soaking wet.
 They decide to find out where he’s been disappearing off to and in the midst of this, they discover that they’ve traveled back in time 100 years.
 This book had loads of secrets, plot twists, and heart-pounding adventures that will have your students wanting more!

 This thrilling story about a boy allergic to sunlight will have your students gripping the pages.
 Jack Phillips is confined to his home, the risk of life-threatening burns if he steps into the sun too large to take.
 His favorite pastime is shadow jump at dawn, where the sun is not in sight to hurt him.
 As his condition worsens, he and his friend, Beth, must find a cure for him before it’s too late.
 Every plot twist and truth reveal is perfect for your mystery-loving readers!

 Ben Archer’s story begins when he sees a UFO crash into the fields next to his grandfather’s house.
 The government sends agents to quickly clear all evidence of aliens and the media is told that it was remnants of meteors.
 However, things get complicated when Ben realizes he’s been entrusted with an alien power that could potentially harm human life on Earth.
 This thrilling book will have your students hanging onto every word as Ben and his alien friend, Mesmo, figure out how to save the world!

 As your students get older, their tastes for books may change.
 These books are perfect for students who are beginning to look for a more mature plot.